joni0108/MQL-SDK/docs/mql/terminal.md

 # Terminal Module
-This is a sub-module of the MQL module.
+This is a module of the MQL package.
 It will allow you to import all terminal-related data and operations.

 ## Installation
 If you didn't imported all the SDK or the MQL module, you can import this module using: